Icinga/icinga2/doc/10-icinga-template-library.md

 Check command object for the `check_uptime` NSClient++ plugin.

-This command has the same custom attributes like the `nscp-local` check command.
+This command has the same custom variables like the `nscp-local` check command.

 ### nscp-local-version <a id="nscp-check-local-version"></a>

 Check command object for the `check_version` NSClient++ plugin.

-This command has the same custom attributes like the `nscp-local` check command.
+This command has the same custom variables like the `nscp-local` check command.
 In addition to that the default value for `nscp_modules` is set to `[ "CheckHelpers" ]`.

 ### nscp-local-disk <a id="nscp-check-local-disk"></a>